 Pia earned degrees in violin and piano at the Carl Nielsen Academy of Music in Denmark.
-She came to the United States as a Fulbright student in 1987 receiving her DMA in violin performance and literature from the Eastman School of Music.
+She came to the United States as a Fulbright student in 1987 receiving her MM (1989) and her DMA (1992) in violin performance and literature from the Eastman School of Music.
 Her most influential violin teachers were Palle Heichelmann and Catherine Tait, both students of Ivan Galamian.

 Why the arts matter:

-Music matters because music is communication, it’s a language, it’s expression and a metaphor of life.
-Nothing crystallizes and focuses the mind better, both in being and in working.
-The process of learning can be transferred to all other aspects of life.
-Music happens in the moment and one has to be complete present.
-It is in motion at all times, like life itself.
+Music is communication, it’s a language to express.
+It can be reflective and provide new insight.
+It is a metaphor of life.
+Music happens in the moment requiring complete presence at all times.
+It is always in motion like life itself.
+It takes the utmost focus to learn and play music.
+The processes of learning music, an instrument, can be transferred to many other aspects of learning and living.
 Music also fosters positive ways of interacting with other human beings.
+It connects across and is enriched by differences, it overcomes barriers and language, it necessitates communication and process.
 The beauty of creating together and of sharing human expression has the potential of carrying a reflection onto society.

-I love to travel, I enjoy excellence in art, and I’m refreshed by walks in nature and along the ocean.
+I love to travel, I enjoy excellence in art and striving for excellence in any aspect of life.
+I’m refreshed by walks in nature and along the ocean.
 I’m also inspired by the interchange between performing and teaching which is the vital core of my work.

 When I’m not at Hochstein, you can find me: